Updated: Jan 16

 ● Do HIIT and strength workouts on different days

-Generally speaking, it's best to keep HIIT cardio-focused to avoid issues with form, so HIIT weightlifting is best for more advanced exercisers.
-However, combining HIIT with weight training in one day can maximize your time if you're on a tight schedule.
+Generally speaking, it's best to keep HIIT cardio-focused to avoid issues with form, so HIIT workouts with weights is best for more advanced exercisers.
+However, combining HIIT with weight training in one day can maximize your time and burn calories if you're on a tight schedule.

 Best Home Workout Equipment For Total Body Training: TRX All-in-One Suspension Training System